kantega/peak/README.md

-Peak is a pretty straight forward library for simplifiying work wth servlets.
+Peak is a pretty straightforward library for simplifiying work with servlets.
 We have tried to make a reasonable compromise between functional and imperative programming.

-Its main buildingblocks are '''Responders''', obects that match requestes.
-The idea is to use a simple dsl to construct services.
+Its main buildingblocks are *Responders*, objects that match requests.
+The idea is to use a simple DSL to construct services.